EgoAleSum/SMTransliterator/README.md

 Unicode transliteration utilities for Node.js: remove diacritics, normalize, etc.

+This module is written in TypeScript and transpiled to JavaScript.
+All typings are available alongside the code.

 This code is licensed under the terms of the MIT license (see LICENSE.md).

+## Full documentation

+Full documentation is available on [GitHub pages](https://italypaleale.github.io/SMTransliterator/).

 ## Add to your project